+II.
+Number of individuals participating in the program.
 We estimate that over 65,000 participates are served through our diabetes DM programs in 23 health plans covering 2.3 million lives in 22 states.
 We are unable to provide an exact number of individuals participating in the diabetes DM program due to the fluctuation of enrollment in the programs and characteristics of our Members.

-iii.
-Is any aspect of the disease management program Subcontracted alf-so list the name of the Subcontractor and the services provided iv.
-Source of data used to identify individuals with this disease.
+- iii.
+Is any aspect of the disease management program Subcontracted?
+If so list the name of the Subcontractor > - and the services provided.